artsandmetaphysics/goodlifeodyssey/_documents/the-master-and-margarita.md

 <p>“And why did you stir up the people in the bazaar, you vagrant, talking about the truth, of which you have no notion?
 What is truth?”</p>
 <p>And here the procurator thought: “Oh, my gods!
 I’m asking him about something unnecessary at a trial … my reason no longer serves me …” And again he pictured a cup of dark liquid.
 “Poison, bring me poison…”</p>
 <p>And again he heard the voice:</p>
 <p>“The truth is, first of all, that your head aches, and aches so badly that you’re having faint-hearted thoughts of death.
 You’re not only unable to speak to me, but it is even hard for you to look at me.
 And I am now your unwilling torturer, which upsets me.
 You can’t even think about anything and only dream that your dog should come, apparently the one being you are attached to.
-But your suffering will soon be over, your headache will go away.” (p.&nbsp;21)</p>
+But your suffering will soon be over, your headache will go away.” <cite>(p.
+21)</cite></p>
 </blockquote>

 *All quotes are from the 1997 translation by Richard Pevear and Larissa Volokhonsky.*